Now

 Professionally

 After spending the last five years working with renewables, pricing, and energy efficiency data, I’ve been embracing a new role at the Tennessee Valley Authority.
-My new team focuses on analytics and AI strategy for the enterprise and takes on cutting-edge proofs of concept.
-Right now, we’re focusing heavily on generative AI (including constraints and governance), so I’ve been working on improving our enterprise CMS search using retrieval-augmented generation (RAG), estimating project costs using FAISS and TF-IDF embeddings to retrieve similar projects, and piloting Microsoft Copilot.
+My team focuses on analytics and AI strategy for the enterprise and takes on cutting-edge proofs of concept.
+Right now, we’re focusing heavily on generative AI (including constraints and governance), so I’ve been working on improving our enterprise CMS search using retrieval-augmented generation (RAG), maintaining R Shiny apps to facilitate our groundwater and geochemical monitoring programs, and supporting our rollout of Microsoft Copilot.

 Academically